ahossa/quote-generator/README.md

 https://ahossa.github.io/quote-generator/

-Some of the building blocks that were used to create this func web-app (Can be used for creating future components/resources)
+# Some of the building blocks that were used to create this fun web-app
+(Can be used for creating future components/resources)
 =========================================================================
 1) Quote Generator Api -> https://forismatic.com/en/api/